Postgraduate Loans in Northern Ireland 2024

-Along with the Tuition Fee Loan, some students can also apply for Disabled Students' Allowance (DSA) to help cover extra course costs they have as a direct result of their disability, long-term health condition, mental health condition or specific learning difficulty.
+Along with the Tuition Fee Loan, some students can also apply for Disabled Students' Allowance (DSA).
+This funding is intended to help cover extra course costs incurred as a direct result of having a disability, long-term health condition, mental health condition or specific learning difficulty.

 This comes in one lump sum of up to £10,469 but it can only be used to cover certain things, such as specialist equipment, non-medical helpers, extra travel costs or other course-related costs.

 How much you get is not dependent on your household income, but it does depend on an individual needs assessment to determine exactly what support you'll need.